 People with dry coughs that get worse, do not go away, or cause one to start producing blood or green mucus should see a doctor.

-It is also advisable for a person to see a doctor if a dry cough occurs along with any of the following symptoms:
+People should also see a doctor if a dry cough occurs with any of the following symptoms:

-- a feeling of something being stuck in the throat
+- a feeling that something is stuck in the throat

 - shortness of breath or difficulty breathing